Halloween Challenges for Kids With Sensory Processing Issues and How to Help

 comfortable clothes or pajamas under his costume.
 This may help him feel more at ease in his Halloween getup.
 Or he can just take off the costume altogether if it’s too uncomfortable.

 And don’t overlook simple costume ideas.
 A soft bath towel can make a great cape.
-If your child is sensitive to noise, noise-cancelling headphones could be the perfect base for a construction worker or air traffic controller costume.
+If your child is sensitive to noise, noise-canceling headphones could be the perfect base for a construction worker or air traffic controller costume.
 You could even attach ears to a favorite hoodie and a tail to some sweatpants, making your child a cat, dog, rabbit or other animal.

 Trick-or-treating can also be hard for kids with sensory processing issues.
 Noisy crowds of kids and flashing decorations may trigger